farleysm8909/farleysm8909.github.io/readme.txt

 Run the program
   Right click on index.html and select "open in default browser" or "open in other browsers" depending on which one you'd like to use.
 Coded in VS Code.

+WEEK 5
+- Fixed resume so it is in HTML/CSS instead of iframe
+- Added form validation using JavaScript to contact.html (does not actually submit to a server, but updates to DOM based on user input)

+WEEK 6
+fix:
+- add bold/underline to about.html DONE
+- add AJAX
+- add Vue
+- add image carousel or something imagey
+- make homepage a full page spread?
+- consider making it responsive
+- double check print situation